Basic Online Investing Tips, Avoid Putting All Your Eggs in One Basket

 - Certificate of deposit, CD - a special deposit made at certain banks.
 Interest is paid on the deposit until the CD matures, and then you get the money you originally deposited and also the paid added interest.

 - Money market funds - a certain type of mutual fund that invests in very short-term bonds.
-But pays more interest than a savings account does.
+But pays more interest than a savings account.

 Display Convention Used in Stock Information